cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 ## Further structure ##

 * `cfe_internal`: internal CFEngine policies you shouldn't modify or you will get unexpected behavior

-* `controls`: configuration of components, e.g. the `cf-agent` or `cf-serverd`, beyond what `def.cf` can offer
+* `controls`: configuration of components, e.g. the `cf-agent` or `cf-serverd`, beyond what `def.cf` can offer.
+You'll see `3.5`, 3.6`, and `3.7` under it.
+These are the supportd versions for backwards compatibility.

 * `def.cf`: defaults you can and should configure, see above

 * `inventory`: inventory modules (loaded before anything else to discover facts about the system) live here; see above

 * `lib`: main library directory.
-You'll see `3.5` and `3.6` and `3.7` under it.
+You'll see `3.5` and `3.6` and `3.7`
+  under it.
 These are the supported versions for masterfiles backwards compatibility.

 * `promises.cf`: main policy, you will need to configure this, see above

 * `services`: your site's policies go here

 * `services_autorun`: see above

 * `sketches`: Design Center installations use this; do not touch or you will get unexpected behavior

 * `update` and `update.cf`: functionality for updating inputs and CFEngine itself, see above.
-You shouldn't modify files under `update` or you will get unexpected behavior.
+You only modify files under `update` if you know the impact of what you are doing or you may get unexpected behavior.

 ## cf_promises_validated

 Several CFEngine components that read policy (e.g. `cf-agent`, `cf-execd`, `cf-serverd`) run `cf-promises` to validate the syntax of their input files before actually running the policy.
 To illustrate this, if `cf-promises` runs every 5 minutes then there will be 12 checks occurring every hour, 24 hours a day, 7 days a week -- a total of 2016 possible validation checks.
 Each of those individual validation sessions can take some number of seconds to perform depending on the system, scale, circumstances and configuration.

 Starting with CFEngine 3.1.2, the outcome of every run of `cf-promises` was cached, which lets agents skip the validation of input files that have not changed since the previous run.

 Starting with CFEngine 3.6, outcome on both hosts and hubs is stored in the file `$(sys.workdir)/masterfiles/cf_promises_validated` (usually `sys.workdir` is `/var/cfengine`).
 The file can be created by `cf-agent` after it has successfully verified the policy with `cf-promises`.
 The file can also be created by a user with `cf-promises -T DIRECTORY` which is useful for validating an entire directory.

 When the hash content of any file under `WORKDIR/inputs` changes, and validates to be syntactically correct, then a timestamp in `cf_promises_validated` is updated.
 If not, the run of `cf-promises` is skipped and, at the same time, the cf-execd, cf-serverd and cf-monitord daemons will not reload the policy unless `cf_promises_validated` has an updated timestamp, which `cf-agent` will normally take care of.

 In the default installation, the masterfiles are populated automatically on the policy server and you can even auto-deploy them